remyla/damas-core/docs/4-Specifications.md

 Specifications
 ==============

-The communication protocol used by damas-core clients and servers is based on [JSON data-interchange format](http://json.org) over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
+The damas-core clients and servers communicate using the [JSON data-interchange format](http://json.org) over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), with a REST architecture and basic CRUD operations.
+A damas-core server can provide some extra operations, defined in the extensions loaded at startup.

 # Set of operations